 In my mind, there is no greater investment of either time nor money than to travel with family.

-Having lived here at Londolozi for four years now, I have been lucky enough to witness and spend time with many wonderful families who have come to visit us.
+Having lived here at Londolozi for almost 6 years now, I have been lucky enough to witness and spend time with many wonderful families and groups of friends who have come to visit us.
 By travelling to Londolozi, they have opened up experiences that they – self-proclaimed – will cherish for the rest of their lives as they have been so transformative for their families.
-A great many of these families have come and visited Londolozi’s Pioneer Camp, and have shared some of the things that they loved so much about their stay … things that certainly compete with the likes of Disneyland and Big Ben!
-The wonderful thing about Pioneer Camp is that, because it has only three suites, exclusive use is easy and very popular for multi-generational families.
+A great many of these families have come and visited Londolozi’s Pioneer Homestead looking for privacy and exclusive use of a home in Africa, and have shared some of the things that they loved so much about their stay.
+The wonderful thing about Pioneer Homestead is that, because it has only three suites, private and exclusive use is easy and very popular for groups of friends travelling together and multi-generational families.
 The feeling of ‘having something all to yourself’ is possibly one of the most luxurious, and I feel that just because you’re traveling with the whole family shouldn’t mean that you have to skimp on luxury if you don’t have to.
-Pioneer Camp is considered one of the most luxurious family camps in Africa… here’s why.
+Pioneer Homestead is considered one of the most luxurious family Homesteads in Africa… here’s why.

-The camp has become symbolic with beautifully lit lanterns that cover the deck, old-fashioned and romantic hideaways that tells stories of adventurers and the luxury of feeling like home away from home.
-Ralph Lauren wallpaper paired with antique maps, kuba cloth, herringbone tweeds, and crystal chandeliers give this camp a stylish African twist.
-Still situated under thatch roofs, the camp itself is perfectly laid out for both inclusion and privacy.
-Probably one of the most versatile camps in Africa, it’s three luxury suites – each with their own lounge area, plunge pool and river view – are perfect for either private use by couples (if you’re traveling just the two of you, and don’t bring the whole family along) as well as multi-generational families of six to twelve people.
+The homestead has become symbolic with beautifully lit lanterns that cover the deck, old-fashioned and romantic hideaways that tell stories of adventurers and the luxury of feeling like a private home away from home.
+Ralph Lauren wallpaper paired with antique maps, Kuba cloth, herringbone tweeds, and crystal chandeliers gives this camp a stylish African twist.
+Still situated under thatch roofs, the camp itself is perfectly laid out (See the Camp layout here) for both inclusion and privacy.
+Probably one of the most versatile camps in Africa, it’s three luxury suites – each with their own lounge area, plunge pool, river view and separate child-friendly room- are perfect for either private use by couples (if you’re traveling just the two of you, and don’t bring the whole family along) as well as multi-generational families of six to twelve people.
 Suites are linked by glass sky walkways creating interconnected family units, giving everyone the freedom to come and go as they please while remaining connected as a family.

-On return from the day’s adventures, however, the private indoor and outdoor lounges provide secluded spots to enjoy a good book, to battle it out over a board game, or to perfect your card playing skills.
-Whether inside, next to a crackling fire in winter, or out on the covered outdoor lounge on a hot summer evening, you’ll find a perfect spot in which to reconnect.
+On return from the day’s adventures, however, the private indoor and outdoor lounges, as well as the private lap pool and deck area, provide secluded spots to enjoy a good book, to battle it out over a board game, or to perfect your card playing skills.
+Whether inside, next to a crackling fire in winter, out on the covered outdoor lounge on a hot summer evening, or in the cool water watching elephants amble past, you’ll find a perfect spot in which to reconnect.